 Smartwatches are fast becoming more popular than fitness trackers, thanks to the Apple Watch.
-You don't have to be an iPhone user to wear one, because there are a slew of high-end Android Wear devices to choose from.
+You don't have to be an iPhone user to wear one, because there are a slew of Wear OS (formerly Android Wear) watches to choose from.
 But if you're not sure you'd get much use from a smartwatch, all of those options seem like a pretty steep investment.
-For example, the new Apple Watch 3 with cellular costs $399, and that's before you tack on $10 extra a month for the connectivity.
+For example, the Apple Watch Series 4 with cellular starts at $499, and that's before you tack on $10 extra a month for the connectivity.

 MORE: Best Smartwatches